allenai/pnp/README.md

 val flip: Pnp[Boolean] = choose(Seq(true, false), Seq(0.5, 0.5))
 ```

-This code creates a probability distribution that returns either true
+This snippet creates a probability distribution that returns either
-or false with 50% probability. `flip` has type `Pnp[Boolean]`, which
+true or false with 50% probability. `flip` has type `Pnp[Boolean]`,
-represents a function from neural network parameters to probability
+which represents a function from neural network parameters to
-distributions over values of type `Boolean`.
-(In this case it's just a
+probability distributions over values of type `Boolean`.
+(In this case
-probability distribution since we haven't referenced any parameters.)
+it's just a probability distribution since we haven't referenced any
-Note that `flip` is not a draw from the distribution, rather, *it is
+parameters.)
+Note that `flip` is not a draw from the distribution,
-the distribution itself*.
-The probability of each choice can be given
+rather, *it is the distribution itself*.
+The probability of each
-to `choose` either in an explicit list (as above) or via an
+choice can be given to `choose` either in an explicit list (as above)
-`Expression` in a neural network.
+or via an `Expression` in a neural network.

 We can compose distributions using `for {...} yield {...}`: